 Drivers in California who operate a vehicle after using marijuana can be charged with driving under the influence (DUI).
-Charges for a marijuana DUI often require police officers to demonstrate the presence of marijuana in a driver’s bloodstream.
-You may wonder how the police test for a marijuana DUI.
+Charges for a DUI often require police officers to demonstrate the presence of marijuana in a driver’s bloodstream, which isn’t always an accurate correlation to intoxication.

 Chemical Tests for Marijuana in California